Manta-Network/manta-signer/ui/README.md

 # Manta Signer UI

-NB: Currently, the root seed is saved in the current directory instead of a standard location.

-NB: Currently, the proving keys are not automatically generated, but are read directly from the current directory.
+NB: Currently, the proving keys are not automatically generated.

 ## Development